 - Now add soaked rice, salt, and saute for a minute or two.

-- Add water, sprinkle cilantro and press 'Cancel'.
+- Add 1 ½ cups of water, sprinkle cilantro and press 'Cancel'.

 - Close Instant Pot lid, vent to sealed position, press 'Manual / Pressure Cook' and cook for 4 minutes.